Eating South Korean food in the capital city of Seoul was a game-changer.

-Eomuk (or odeng) refers to fishcake in Korean cuisine.
+Eomuk (or odeng) refers to fishcake.
 It was introduced to Korea during the Japanese occupation and has since become one of the most popular Korean foods.

 Pictured below is a dish called eumok tang, or skewered fishcakes served in broth.

 Aside from the skewered version, eomuk is also commonly available in cylindrical form.
-It’s often filled or mixed with other ingredients like cheese, vegetables, sausage, and tteokbokki.
+It’s often filled or mixed with other ingredients like cheese, vegetables, sausage, and tteokbokki (rice cakes).

-This was one of my favorite Korean street foods.
+This was one of my favorite Korean dishes.
 Gyeranppang means “egg bread” and refers to these fluffy, oblong-shaped loaves of bread made with whole eggs.